ccf-2012/qbutil/README.md

   --seed-avg-gt SEED_AVG_GT
                         list torrents with seednum greater than...
   --size-gt SIZE_GT     list torrents with size greater than...
-  --added-days ADDED_DAYS
-                        list torrents with size greater than...
+  --days-gt DAYS_GT     list torrents with size greater than...
   --delete              delete listed torrents of cross seeding.
   --del-by-hash DEL_BY_HASH
                         delete reseeding torrents by hash